 How to Publish a Signed Succession

-This guide explains how to publish a baseprint in a signed digital succession.
-A digital succession must be signed to be publicly shared for the long-term.
+This guide explains how to publish a baseprint in a signed document succession.
+A document succession must be signed to be publicly shared for the long-term.

-If you only need to create a temporary digital succession for testing, it will be easier to follow the tutorial Publish a Baseprint in a Temporary Digital Succession.
+If you only need to create a temporary document succession for testing, it will be easier to follow the tutorial Publish a Baseprint in a Temporary Document Succession.

 Prerequisites